RosarioB/eliza_arbitrum/README.md

 pnpm start --character="characters/joe.character.json"
 ```

-This project integrates the plugin-evm and is configured for Arbitrum Sepolia, allowing you to perform token transfers, swaps, and bridging.
+This project also integrates the plugin-evm and is configured for Arbitrum Sepolia, allowing you to perform token transfers, swaps, and bridging.
 For example, if you want to send Ether to another account, you can write:

 ```bash
 Transfer 0.0000000001 ETH to 0x1F0c72E13718D9136FfE51b89289b239A1BcfE28 on Arbitrum Sepolia